-The closure of BlackBerry Messenger was announced through an official blog post by Emtek, the Indonesia-based conglomerate that took over development in 2016.
-Emtek attempted to keep the app relevant with modern features, but it appears that its efforts have fallen short.
+BlackBerry Messenger’s demise was originally announced in April by Emtek, the Indonesia-based conglomerate that took over development in 2016.
+Emtek attempted to keep the app relevant with modern features, but sadly its efforts couldn’t save it.

 “We poured our hearts into making this a reality, and we are proud of what we have built to date.
-The technology industry however, is very fluid, and in spite of our substantial efforts, users have moved on to other platforms, while new users proved difficult to sign on,” Emtek wrote in the blog post.
+The technology industry however, is very fluid, and in spite of our substantial efforts, users have moved on to other platforms, while new users proved difficult to sign on,” Emtek wrote.

-In addition, photos, videos, and other files shared through BlackBerry Messenger will only be available for download while the app is still running.
-Once it is shut down on May 31, the data will no longer be retrievable.
+The shutdown applies only to the BBM app for Android and iOS.
+The BBM service on older BlackBerry 10 and BlackBerry OS devices will still operate as usual.
+Photos, videos, and other files shared through BlackBerry Messenger are only available for download while the app is operating, so hurry if you still have files to save.
+Once it shuts down on May 31, the data will no longer be retrievable.